bytebl33d/bytebl33d.github.io/_posts/2024-02-20-proxmox-homelab-part1.md

 ![pfsense CYBER rule](/assets/images/homelab/pfsense-AD.png)

-This makes sure all devices in the Active Directory domain can communicate with one another.
-This network is isolated and managed further by the domain controllers.
+This setup ensures that devices within the Active Directory domain can communicate freely with each other, while remaining isolated from other networks.

 Now we need to restart pfSense to persist the firewall rules.
-From the navigation bar select `Diagnostics -> Reboot`.
+From the navigation bar select `Diagnostics > Reboot`.
 Once pfSense boots up you will be redirected to the login page.

 # Conclusion
-At this point, we have sucessfully setup our firewall rules and segmented our network.
-The next step is to setup some virtual machines and add them to the internal network by selecting the right bridge interface in Proxmox.
-In the next part we will configure the Active Directory environment and introduce a few common vulnerabilities.
+Congratulations!
+You’ve successfully set up your firewall rules and segmented your network.
+The next step is to create virtual machines and add them to the appropriate network segments by selecting the correct bridge interface in Proxmox.
+In the following part of this series, we’ll configure the Active Directory environment and introduce common vulnerabilities for further experimentation.